VadymMakohon/cfPython_Achievement1/README.md

 - Implement a detailed display of the recipe selected by the user

 ## Getting Started
-Install Python: Follow the instructions for your operating system to install Python.
+1. Install Python: Follow the instructions for your operating system to install Python.
-Create Virtual Environment:
+2. Create Virtual Environment: python -m venv env
+3. Activate Virtual Environment Windows: .\env\Scripts\activate macOS/Linux: source env/bin/activate
+4. Install Required Packages: pip install -r requirements.txt
+5. Run the Application: python main.py

 ## Requirements
 - Python 3.6 or higher
 - MySQL
 - SQLAlchemy

+## Contribution
+Feel free to fork this repository and contribute by submitting pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

+## License
+This project is licensed under the MIT License.

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)